Raul Stanciu

-Raul Alexandru Stanciu (born 26 March 2007) is a Romanian professional footballer who plays as a winger for Liga II club Tunari, on loan from Liga I club Rapid Bucureşti.
+Raul Alexandru Stanciu (born 26 March 2007) is a Romanian professional footballer who plays as a winger for Liga I club Rapid Bucureşti.

 Club career

 UTA Arad

 He made his Liga I debut for UTA Arad against Universitatea Craiova on 18 August 2023.
 He debuted at 16 years and 5 months, at that time being the youngest debutant for UTA Arad in Liga I.